 Stairs are a dungeon feature which connect floors of the Dungeon and its assorted branches; they are the primary means of moving from one part of the Dungeon to the next.
 Normally, only the player character will use stairs, but most non-summoned monsters will follow you if they are adjacent to you when you use them.

 Using the up staircase on D:1 ends your game, whether or not you have collected the Orb of Zot.
+If you don't have the Orb, the game will ask for a confirmation.

 Each floor within a branch normally contains three up staircases and three down staircases.
 These always lead to the next floor above or below, never farther.
 Traveling between branches is restricted to a single staircase.